bominn/ML2019SPRING/final/README.md

     .

 ## Pretrained model
-If you want to reproduce kaggle result, run this script to download pretrained model
+If you want to reproduce kaggle result, run this script to download pretrained model.

     bash ./get_model.sh
- The shell script will download the models for both yolov1 and retinanet
+ The shell script will download the models for both yolov1 and retinanet.
+ If you are having trouble downloading the models using shell script, you can download the models from [yolo](https://drive.google.com/drive/folders/1enjLUXsh7fCDXKPhRR4maWvgG55d4646) and [retinanet](https://drive.google.com/drive/folders/1enjLUXsh7fCDXKPhRR4maWvgG55d4646) and put model in the folder `models/`.
  ## Yolov1 case

  ### Predict by pretrained model